scheme-requests-for-implementation/srfi-126/srfi-126.md

 ---------

 This specification provides an alternative to SRFI-125.
-It builds on the R6RS hashtables API instead of SRFI-69, with only fully backwards compatible additions such as weak and ephemeral hashtables, an external representation, and API support for hashing strategies that require a pair of hash functions.
+It builds on the R6RS hashtables API instead of SRFI-69, with backwards compatible additions such as weak and ephemeral hashtables, an external representation, API support for hashing strategies that require a pair of hash functions, and better API support for very large hash tables.
 Other additions are limited to utility procedures.
 It does not depend on SRFI-114 (Comparators), and does not attempt to specify thread-safety because typical multi-threaded use-cases will most likely involve locking more than just accesses and mutations of hashtables.

 The inclusion criteria for utility procedures is that they be